 Understanding GoDaddy Auctions Payment Transactions

 When a buyer wins a domain name, GoDaddy Auctions® facilitates the payment transaction between the buyer and seller.
 Depending on the listing type, the buyer wins the domain name by placing the highest bid, making an offer that the seller accepts, or purchasing a Buy Now listing.
-For more information, see Understanding GoDaddy Auctions Listing Options.
+For more information, see Listing types for GoDaddy Auctions®.

 Note: The information in this article does not apply to Expiring domain name auctions.
 For more information, see Winning expiring domain Auctions.

 Payment transactions depend on the domain name's selling price and the company (registrar) where the domain name is currently registered.
 If the domain name sells for less than $5,000 we process the transaction in-house through Transaction Assurance.
 We process domain names selling for $5,000 or greater through Escrow.com, an escrow service that subtracts processing fees from the seller's proceeds.

 - Transaction Assurance — The buyer pays for the domain name at GoDaddy Auctions, and then Transaction Assurance verifies the funds within five days.
 The seller can contact GoDaddy Auctions at (480) 505-8892 to verify the buyer has made payment.

 After verification, it's time to move the domain name via an account change (from one GoDaddy account to another) or domain name transfer (between accounts at different registrars).
 See the following table for details: